jakephelan1/Facial-Recognition-Project/README.md

 This project implements a facial recognition system using my custom machine learning library.
 It includes functionality for training a Convolutional Neural Network (CNN) on a dataset of facial images, as well as real-time face detection and recognition using a webcam feed.

 ## Features
-- Trains a CNN model on a dataset of facial images
+- Trains a custom CNN model on a dataset of facial images
 - Implements real-time face detection using OpenCV
 - Performs facial recognition on detected faces
 - Displays recognition results with confidence scores